telerik/winforms-docs/diagram/information-adorner.md

-__RadDiagram__ shows information tool-tips that appear below the manipulation
-        adorner when you resize, rotate or drag a shape or group of shapes and connections.
+__RadDiagram__ shows information tool-tips that appear below the manipulation adorner when you resize, rotate or drag a shape or group of shapes and connections.

 ##

-__RadDiagram__ uses the __ItemInformationAdorner__ to visualize information
-          regarding the position, size and rotation angle of its shapes. #_[C#] Enable Information Adorner_
+__RadDiagram__ uses the __ItemInformationAdorner__ to visualize information regarding the position, size and rotation angle of its shapes.

 {{source=..\SamplesCS\Diagram\DiagramItemsManipulation.cs region=EnableInformationAdorner}}
 {{source=..\SamplesVB\Diagram\DiagramItemsManipulation.vb region=EnableInformationAdorner}}